Work Safety 101: Essential Tips for a Secure Working Environment

 Photo by Pop & Zebra on Unsplash

-Identifying And Assessing Workplace Hazards
+Identifying and Assessing Workplace Hazards

 One of the primary steps in creating a secure working environment is to identify and assess potential hazards within the workplace.
 Hazards can come in various forms, including physical, chemical, biological, and ergonomic factors.
 Conducting a thorough hazard assessment allows employers to pinpoint potential risks and take appropriate measures to mitigate them.